-Communication: They are able to relay information clearly and concisely and be good listeners when discussing project goals, outcomes and tasks to be performed.
+Communication: They can relay information clearly and concisely and be good listeners when discussing project goals, outcomes, and tasks to be performed.

 Coordination: They need to work together on the project to “keep things on track” and integrate each other’s work into the daily outcomes.

-Console: They need to maintain positive attitudes and be mentally and psychologically stable; and support each other to be and do the same.
-They must be able to be empathic, soothe each other, and help each other build self-esteem and self-confidence in the project duties.
+Console: They need to maintain positive attitudes and, be mentally and psychologically stable, and support each other to be and do the same.
+They must be empathic, soothe each other, and help each other build self-esteem and self-confidence in the project duties.

-Conflict resolution: They need to have the skills to motivate and resolve conflict when it arises.
-Disagreements are part of any project as each member has different ideas on how to perform tasks in the project.
-Effective team members can discuss issues, brainstorm ideas for resolve, and continue work in harmony.
+Conflict resolution: They need the skills to motivate and resolve conflict.
+Disagreements are part of any project, as each member has different ideas on how to perform tasks in the project.
+Effective team members can discuss issues, brainstorm ideas for resolution, and continue work in harmony.

 Human Resource Specialists are skilled in identifying these compatibility skills and talents.
 They can support the hiring, along with the Project Manager, to ensure the team members are mutually accountable to each other.